joanrod/ocr-vqgan/README.md

 ```

-The directory `figures` contain all images in the dataset, and the train and test JSON files define the metadata about each figure (id, captions, etc.).
-Run the following command to prepare Paper2Figure samples for the OCR-VQGAN training:
+The directory `figures` contains all images in the dataset, and the train and test JSON files define data about each figure (id, captions, etc.).
+Run the following command to prepare Paper2Figure100k samples for the OCR-VQGAN training:

 ```bash
 python scripts/parse_paper2fig1_img_to_VQGAN.py --path <path_Paper2Fig100k_root>
 ```

 ### Download ICDAR 13
-We also use ICDAR 13 to evaluate OCR-VQGAN.
+We also use ICDAR13 to evaluate OCR-VQGAN.
 [Download ICDAR13 dataset](https://rrc.cvc.uab.es/?ch=2&com=downloads)(train and test sets).
 Create a root directory `ICDAR13` and add both downloaded sets.

 ```
 📂ICDAR13/